shawjef3/JavaScalaCheatSheet/README.md

 ## Introduction

 This is intended as a reference to help people fluent in Java or Scala to become minimally fluent in the other.
+It is not intended as a best practices guide or style guide.

 ## Cheat Sheet